longevityframework/longevity/longevity/src/jekyll/manual/ptype/properties.md

       object markdown extends Prop[User, Markdown]("markdown")
     }
   }
-  lazy val keySet = emptyKeySet
 }
 ```

-So if we wanted to refer to the `markdown` on a `User's` profile, we
+So if we wanted to refer to the `markdown` on a `User's` profile, we would say
-would say `User.props.profile.markdown`.
+`User.props.profile.markdown`.

 You can build the properties by hand if you like, but you will need to
 specify both the path, and the type of the property yourself.
 Longevity